oko/toposort/README.md

 # `toposort`: a topological sorting library

 This package implements a basic topological sorting library using Khan's algorithm.
+Sorts from this library should be deterministic.

 ## Topological Sorting

 > In computer science, a topological sort or topological ordering of a directed graph is a linear ordering of its vertices such that for every directed edge uv from vertex u to vertex v, u comes before v in the ordering. &mdash;[Wikipedia](https://en.wikipedia.org/wiki/Topological_sorting)

 ![Image of graph and its topological sorting](https://raw.githubusercontent.com/oko/toposort/master/example/bigger.topo.png)

+Sorts generated should be deterministic, i.e. if you run the sort many times the output will be the same for all sorts.

 ## Example